USNH Procurement Services

 for goods or services and should be used when the above methods cannot be

 utilized.
-Purchasing will generate a PO from the REQ document, determine
+Procurement will generate a PO from the REQ document, determine

 the type of PO (see below) and send to the vendor.

 - Standing - Purchase order that will have multiple orders and/or